 Kitsap Peninsula is rich with arts and culture, from museums showcasing the region's diverse people, creations, and history to dozens of venues featuring live theater, dance, and music.
-Use the Search Filter and Events Calendar to find a range of activities for all ages and interests.
+Use the Search Filter to find a range of activities for all ages and interests.
 Read our blog for a suggested two-day itinerary that highlights the Kitsap Peninsula's history and culture.
-In addition to a new KP Museum Guide, we now have a new KP Art Gallery Guide you can view or download and a Google map that lists dozens of art galleries around the Kitsap Peninsula.
+In addition to a KP Museum Guide, we have a KP Art Gallery Guide you can view or download and a Google map that lists dozens of art galleries around the Kitsap Peninsula.

 Thousands of years before European exploration charted the waters of Puget Sound, several large communities of native people inhabited the area.
 Local tribes include the Suquamish and the Port Gamble S'Klallam.
 One of the most famous tribal elders is Chief Seattle, ancestral leader of the Suquamish.
 Click here to see his restored gravesite.